behaack/SimpleFormManager/README.md

     }

 The values of this object are managed by FormManager and are available to the developer to manage his/her application.

+Simple Form Manager comes bundled with Vuelidate validators.
+Though designed for use with Vue js, these validators will work with any project.
+The list of validators can be found at the Vuelidate website: https://vuelidate.js.org/#sub-dynamic-parameters.

+Use the validators as follows:
+### Usage
+    import { required } from 'simple-form-manager'  // required field validator

+    const fields = {
+        fieldname1: {
+            required: {
+                validator: required,
+                errorMessage: "This field is required"
+            }
+        },
+        fieldsName2: {
+            etc...
+        }
+    }

 ## Available methods: